Tim-Liam-Hill/Acid/README.md

 TODO: swap some opcodes functionalities so that currently related opcodes are closer together

+TODO: change some logging statements from debug to info for easier debugging (getting bogged down in all the debug statements when searching for small things)

 #### REQUIRES PYTHON 3.10+ (due to switch case)

 ## Properties